 There are numerous resources available to victims of Hate Crimes.
 Counseling and referral services are offered by the Rosemary Furman Counseling Center (x42092), located on the first floor of Hewitt Hall.
 In addition, peer counseling, support and referrals are available at the Barnard/Columbia Rape Crises/Anti-Violence Support Center, located in Room 100, Brooks Hall (x4HELP for counseling) and (x4WALK for 24 hour advocacy).
 Other services are available and listed in the Barnard Student Handbook, as well as other Barnard and Columbia publications.

-Penalties for the commission of a Hate Crime can range from fines to extended prison sentences based on the specifics of the crime.
-In addition, students guilty of committing a Hate Crime may be subject to sanctions including, but not limited to, suspension or expulsion from the College.
+Criminal penalties for the commission of a Hate Crime can range from fines to extended prison sentences based on the specifics of the crime.
+In addition, students guilty of committing a Hate Crime may be subject to a student disciplinary process with sanctions up to, or including, suspension or expulsion from the College.